-But, outside of the obvious threat to human health, what’s so scary about CWD?The disease has the capacity to destroy the future of cervids(deer and elk).
+But, outside of the still-unknown, potential threat to human health, what’s so scary about CWD?The disease has the capacity to destroy the future of cervids(deer and elk).
 CWD has perplexed scientists for decades now and is slowly spreading throughout the country.

 We should all be especially concerned about the threat of CWD as it stands to potentially destroy the deer and elk herds in North America, not that we should live in fear but that we are aware and rooting for those working to understand the disease.
 Getting a better handle on this disease will help us move closer to a cure.
 CWD is also believed to be closely linked to human brain disorders such as CJD (creutzfeldt-jakob disease) & Alzheimers so the spillover of a cure for CWD could have significant progress toward a cure or significantly more effective treatment of human versions of the disease.
 Isn’t it ironic that this “new” brain disease in deer increases in prevalence while a strikingly similar disease in humans rides the same upward trend?